DRgreenT/ServerNetworkAPI/docs/ReadmeFiles/Installation.md

 ## Autostart with systemd (Headless Mode)

-If you dont want to run this program permantly you can skip this step.
+If you don´t want to run this program permantly you can skip this step.

 To automatically run ServerNetworkAPI in headless mode after a reboot, create a systemd service file: